libigl/libigl/tutorial/tutorial.md

  $\mathbf{x}'_{b} = \mathbf{x}_{bc}.$

 where $\mathbf{x}'$ is the unknown 3D position of a point on the surface.
-So we are asking that the bi-Laplace of each of spatial coordinate functions to be zero.
+So we are asking that the bi-Laplacian of each of spatial coordinate function to be zero.

-In libigl, one can solve a biharmonic problem like this with `igl::harmonic` and setting $k=2$ (_bi_-harmonic):
+In libigl, one can solve a biharmonic problem with `igl::harmonic` and setting $k=2$ (_bi_-harmonic):

 ```cpp